konsumer/wequ/README.md

 // pre-compute the query-function for use in other things const q = wequ(query)

-// honestly, this is pretty similar to describe(), but with a more laid-back ES5 chillwave vibe: console.log(q.toString())
+// honestly, this is pretty similar to describe(), but with a more laid-back ES5 chillwave type of vibe: console.log(q.toString())

 // get all the items that match the query